 Like I’ve said many times before, crochet bags and purses were my obsession long before I ever made a garment.
+I’ve made my share of free crochet nag patterns as well.
 So it’s fun to get back to my roots while also sharing the patterns of so many talented designers and makers.

 This round up is hosted by me, but it is provided by the one and only Marie Segares of Underground crafter fame.
 If you’re not familiar, she has a literal ton of craft information on her site with everything from knitting to crochet to cricut.
 Including a few guest posts by me!
 Be sure to check it out below.
 Anyway, let’s hear from Marie!